oliszymanski/Count-DNA-Nucleotides/README.md

-# CountDNANucleobases
+# Count-DNA-Nucleotides
-Finds the number of all four nitrogen-containing nucleobases
+Used for counting the number of all four nucleotides and finding the percentage number of each of them